truenas/middleware/docs/userguide/truenas_system.rst

 To boot into the previous version of the operating system, use the up or down arrow to select it and press enter.

-Should a boot device fail and the system no longer boots, don't panic.
-The data is still on your disks and you still have a copy of your saved configuration.
-You can always:

-#.
-Perform a fresh installation on a new boot device.

-#.
-Import your volumes in :menuselection:`Storage --> Auto Import Volume`.

-#.
-Restore the configuration in :menuselection:`System --> General --> Upload Config`.

-.. note:: you cannot restore a saved configuration which is newer than the installed version.
-For example, if you reboot into an older version of the
-          operating system, you cannot restore a configuration that was created in a later version.

 .. index:: Upgrade ZFS Pool
 .. _Upgrading a ZFS Pool:

 Upgrading a ZFS Pool
 ~~~~~~~~~~~~~~~~~~~~

-Beginning with FreeNAS® 9.3, ZFS pools can be upgraded from the graphical administrative interface.
+ZFS pools can be upgraded from the graphical administrative interface.

 Before upgrading an existing ZFS pool, be aware of the following caveats first: